 How How long did it take to build?

 “I sort of lost count after 400 hours, but somewhere between 400 and 500 hours for the Big Red sculpture.
 The hardest part of the build was making the hood and trunk hinges, for multiple reasons.
 Firstly, recreating the geometry was a pain, as it has to get away from the bodywork but also back flush.
 Secondly, the hinges are small and almost impossible to reach with my hands, so access is almost non-existent.
 I couldn’t create the hinges until I created the body, but once I created the body, I had no room to access them for the hundreds of times I had to bolt them and unbolt them to adjust the clearance.”

 Are All parts formed and shaped by hand?

 And after?
-Well, in addition to tackling the next Big Red project, Jamie would like to explore some larger scale sculpting that will allow him to add even more detail – he’ll just need a bigger workshop and maybe some more details. a forklift.
+Well, in addition to tackling the next Big Red project, Jamie would love to explore larger scale sculpts that will allow him to add even more detail.
+He will just need a bigger workshop and maybe a forklift.
 He also plans to add to his own collection of Formula 1 car artwork and display it at a Formula 1 event one day.
 Email Jamie at [email protected] to order a piece inspired by your favorite hot rod or follow him on social media (below) to see more of his amazing work.

 Learn more about Jamie Schena’s work!